Full Membership is open to specialist providers only. These include:

 - Student Parliament: including students in policy making at the highest level, with a partnership with NUS to support student representation.

 Membership is charged on a yearly basis, with the membership year beginning on April 1.
-Membership costs are dependent on the total number of students educated within your provision; a quote can be provided upon request.
-The cost of your first’s years membership also includes a Quality Health Check.
+Membership costs are dependent on the total number of students educated within your provision; costs are provided on the application form.